Ecdosis/ecdosis-front/tabs/README.md

 tabs_preprocess_page).
 It then embeds itself, then the parameters for the current module and finally the embedded module's script.
 This ensures the correct order of execution.
-It does, however, mean that the entire page will reload every time the user clicks on a new tab.
-But the delay is imperceptible.
+It does, however, mean that the entire page will reload every time the user clicks on a new tab, although the delay is imperceptible.

 ### Docid
-The docid is saved with the tabs_params, and must be read in separately by each module and added to its own parameters.
+The docid is saved with the tabs_params, and must be read in separately by each module (if not provided via the url) and added to its own parameters.
 This is because it is shared and would otherwise get out of sync between tab modules.

 ### Tabsets
 The tabs and modules for a particular instance of tabs can be set by configuring the tabs module in Drupal.
-The key is the name of the tabset and the specified parametes will be added to a url invocation of tabs with the parameter tabset=&lt;key&gt;.
-If a module belonging to a particular tabset is provided, but not the tabset parameter, this is added automatically.
+The key is the name of the tabset and the specified parameters will be added to a url invocation of tabs with the parameter tabset=&lt;key&gt;.
+If a module belonging to a particular tabset is provided, but not the tabset parameter, this will be added automatically by the tabs module.
 This allows modules to have no knowledge of which tabset they belong to.